Free Press Unlimited hosts training for partners in Kosovo to boost viability

 Ajdin Kamber

-On May 21-22, 2024, Free Press Unlimited organised a pivotal training session on membership strategies in Prishtina, Kosovo, for its partners — 13 representatives from journalists’ associations and unions from Serbia, North Macedonia, Bosnia and Herzegovina, Montenegro and Kosovo.
+On May 21-22, 2024, Free Press Unlimited organised a pivotal training session on membership strategies in Prishtina, Kosovo, for its partners - 13 representatives from journalists’ associations from the Western Balkans.

 The training was designed to boost the organisations’ resilience in view of democratic backsliding and threats to independent reporting, by equiping these organisations with essential skills to retain current members, increase membership, involve members in policy-making.